ArtiomL/adct/README.md

 ## Customization

-Add custom CSS or JavaScript by mounting the `css/custom.css` and/or `js/custom.js` file(s) into the container instance:
+Add custom CSS or JavaScript by mounting the `css/custom.css` and/or `js/custom.js` file(s) into the container instance.
+For example:

 ```
 docker run -dit -p 80:8080 -p 443:8443 \